 The JCR Trend Graph, for example, places the JIF in the context of time and subject category performance.
 Citation behavior varies across disciplines, and journals in JCR may be placed across multiple subject categories depending on the scope of their content.
 The Trend Graph shows you how the journal performs against others in the same subject category.
 It also gives you an understanding of how stable that performance is year-on-year.

-You can learn more about this here or in the video below:
+You can learn more about this here.

 The Contributing Items section in JCR demonstrates whether the journal is a good match for your paper.
 It can also validate the information you found in the Manuscript Matcher.
 You can view the full list in the Web of Science by selecting “Show all.”